Operational connection between predictability and entanglement in entanglement swapping from partially entangled pure states

 This means that the predictability was consumed for the generation of entanglement such that, after the BBM, Alice and Bob end up sharing a maximally entangled state, as well as does Charlie.
 Of course, besides increasing, the entanglement was redistributed between the quantons such that, after the BBM, $A$ and $B$ are entangled as well as are $C$ and $C'$.
 Therefore, such analysis remains valid since $P_{vn}$ and $S_{vn}$ are functions of a single local quanton, and during the protocol we always have a pair of bipartite pure quantum systems.

 However, in most of the cases, Alice and Bob will end up with a partially entangled state, which has a lower or equal degree of entanglement when compared with the initial states, while Charlie will end up with a maximally entangled state.
 This means that the predictability of $A$ and $B$ in the end has increased or remained the same, while the predictability of $C$ and $C'$ is always zero.
 For instance, if $p = 1 - q$, most of the times Charlie will obtain the state $\ket{\Psi_{\pm}}$ and Alice and Bob will share the state $\ket{\psi_{\pm}}$ such that $P_{vn}(\rho^{f}_A) \ge P_{vn}(\rho^i_A)$, as one can see in Fig. \ref{fig:c}.
 The same analysis can be done for $p = q$.
 For $p \neq q$ and $p \neq 1 - q$, the predictability and entanglement of the post measurement state obtained by Alice and Bob will be a function of $p$ and $q$, as one can see from Eqs. (\ref{eq:phipm}) and (\ref{eq:psipm}).
-However $P_{vn}(\rho_j) + S_{vn}(\rho_j) = 1$, for $j = A,B,C,C'$, will remain valid before and after the BBM, which means the we have an interplay between predictability and entanglement before and after the BBM.
+However $P_{vn}(\rho_j) + S_{vn}(\rho_j) = 1$, for $j = A,B,C,C'$, will remain valid before and after the BBM, which means the we have an interplay between predictability and entanglement before and after the BBM, once there's no coherence in the one-qubit states before and after the BBM.

 Beyond that, if $p = 1-q$ the predictability of the pre-measurement one-qubit density matrix is directly related to the probability of Charlie obtaining the states $\ket{\Psi_{\pm}}$ and Alice and Bob sharing the state the states $\ket{\psi_{\pm}}$, i.e., by making a first order expansion of Eq.(\ref{eq:first}), it is possible to see that